RatFuryJunior/CPSC357_DA_CLIMB/README.md

 We used code from the class aswell as things we created over the semester and coded for the final project.
 This includes structures and ideas from the inclass tutorials.

 This application is geared towards introducing new Rock Climbers into the sport.
-It has descriptions of moves, hold and other climbing things aswell as a Map that has a few Rock clibming  locations in Orange County CA.
+It has descriptions of moves, holds and other climbing things as well as a Map that has a few Rock climbing locations in Orange County CA.

 Thanks!!